 Mindfulness is defined as “paying attention in the present moment without judgment,” Kessel says.
 This is important because the mind often dwells on the past and focuses on the future, giving little time to acknowledge the present.
 Mindfulness helps people slow down and pay attention to what is happening around them.

 Meditation is an essential component of mindfulness.
 Contrary to what many people believe about mindfulness meditation, the practice is not about clearing your mind.
 Rather, it’s about watching and acknowledging your thoughts and feelings without casting judgment.

 C.A.R.E. is Kessel’s method and acronym for practicing mindfulness.

-This step starts with asking yourself the following question: “What’s here now?”
-Think about your current state of mind and how you are feeling in this particular moment.
+This step starts by asking yourself the following question: “What’s here now?”
+Think about your current state of mind and how you are feeling at this particular moment.
 Answer honestly.

 At this step of the process, Kessel encourages people to allow the moment to be as it is.
 It can be difficult to practice this when you’re experiencing painful symptoms and you want your current state to be different.
 You don’t want to have to miss social events, take time off work or give up things you love to accommodate your migraine.
 Put this step into practice when meditating by watching your mind with as little judgment as possible.

 Next, ask yourself “What’s needed now?” and “What can I do in the present moment?”
 Consider your responses, which could range from making a life change to noticing the breaths you’re taking at present.
 For example, if you’re experiencing increased stress, consider delegating more tasks to your team or try to alleviate those feelings with slow breathing.